Safety Tips & More

 Plaque and tartar buildup can lead to a great deal more than bad breath – it can cause pain and dental disease, a serious condition that can affect your pet’s entire body.
 That’s because bacteria in the mouth can enter the bloodstream, traveling to organs like the heart, liver and kidneys, causing distant or systemic effects.
 It can even cause death.

-With proper dental care, however, these problems can be avoided
+With proper and consistent dental care, however, these problems can be avoided.

 What is proper dental care for pets?